centrifugal/centrifuge/README.md

 	// short.
 In real app you most probably want authenticate and authorize
 	// access to server.
 See godoc and examples in repo for more details. cfg.ClientInsecure = true
 	// By default clients can not publish messages into channels.
-Settings this
+Setting this
 	// option to true we allow them to publish. cfg.Publish = true